mojoaxel/jQuery-Retina-Display-Plugin/README.md

 Retina images for your website.
 Main differences from [retinajs](http://retinajs.com) are:

 * You can select which images you want to retinify
-* Optionally retain origin image size
+* Optionally retain original image size
 * Configurable image suffix
 * jQuery dependency